pmagwene/notesdotpy/README.md

 A simply command line note taking script written in Python.
 This is meant to facilitate "brain dumps" rather than organizing, rearranging, etc.  However, the resulting file is a plain text file so you can re-organize to your hearts content.

 Simply writes strings entered on the command line to a file (as specified in notes.cfg).

+- New notes are appended at the end of the file
-Notes are formatted as markdown style list items (or equivalently YAML sequence items) so it's easy to import them into your other plain text based workflow.
+- Notes are formatted as markdown style list items (or equivalently YAML sequence items) so it's easy to import them into your other plain text based workflow.
+- An [ISO 8601](http://www.w3.org/TR/NOTE-datetime) timestamp is appended to the end of each note (in square brackets).

-This script was derived from a Python script found here: http://rosettacode.org/wiki/Take_notes_on_the_command_line#Python
+This script was derived from a Python script found on the [Rosetta Code website](http://rosettacode.org/wiki/Take_notes_on_the_command_line#Python).

 ## Installation
 - put `notes.py` on your `PATH` and make executable (`chmod +x notes.py`)